I’m usually pinned as someone who is resilient.

 Feeling 100% confident, and tough, and independent is just not realistic.
-It’s an absolute ruse for an over-achieving, fake life, o people who just, overcame the obstacles and are now in a great mental space, or have the great job, or the perfect child or whatever else.
+It’s an absolute ruse for an over-achieving, fake life, or people who just, overcame the obstacles and are now in a great mental space, or have the great job, or the perfect child or whatever else.
 We present that way but inside it’s usually something totally different that we’re fighting against.

 I don’t want anyone looking at me as this person who “figured it out” by any stretch.
 I’m not the person who sleeps well or can get along with anyone, or who can do anything.